CFB North Bay: Fighter squadrons

 The sole purpose of the air force base at North Bay is air defence, to monitor and protect the skies.
 At first this was limited to around North Bay, then expanded to the Northern Ontario area of Canada, then east, central and Arctic Canada, and finally all of Canada, the latter an area the size of Europe.
 Between the base's birth in 1951 to 1964, as well as the operational training unit, it was home to a succession of combat units devoted to this purpose.

 Five fighter interceptor squadrons served at North Bay.
 In succession, 430 Squadron (5 November 1951 to 27 September 1952), 445 Squadron (1 April to 31 August 1953), 419 Squadron (15 March 1954 to 1 August 1957), 433 Squadron (15 October 1955 to 1 August 1961) and 414 Squadron (1 August 1957 to 30 June 1964).

 430 Squadron flew Canadair Sabre Mark II fighters, plus T-33 Silver Star jet trainers and propeller-driven North American Harvards for training.
-While at North Bay, the squadron was commanded by James "Stocky" Edwards, a highly decorated and an extraordinarily skilled fighter pilot with an impressive wartime career.
+While at North Bay, the squadron was commanded by James "Stocky" Edwards, a decorated fighter pilot.

 North Bay's next fighter unit, 445 Squadron, was the first in the world armed with the Avro CF-100 Canuck interceptor.
 The CF-100 was one of two combat aircraft designed and built entirely in Canada, and the only one to enter air force service.
 It had the ability to hunt other aircraft in any weather, night or day, making the CF-100 the preeminent interceptor among global air forces when it began service with the Royal Canadian Air Force in 1952.
 Nos.
 419, 433 and 414 Squadrons also flew CF-100 interceptors.
 CF-100s also flew with the RCAF in Europe on NATO deployments.

 North Bay's last fighter unit, 414 Squadron, was re-armed with the CF-101 Voodoo in 1962, flying the jet fighters in air defence until the squadron was disbanded in 1964.

 Retired EF-101B "Electric Voodoo" on pedestal at the main gate to CFB North Bay.

 In addition to its fighter squadrons, from September 1956 – September 1960, North Bay operated a CF-100 Staging Detachment at Lakehead Airport in Fort William, Ontario.
 A pair of CF-100 interceptors from the base were deployed, or "staged", at the Lakehead to defend the Northwest Ontario and Manitoba regions of the country.